tundealfred/reading-notes/README.md

 - Feedback: Constructive feedback is valued because it provides insights for improvement.
 Those with a growth mindset are open to criticism and use it as a means to enhance their skills.

 - Success of Others: Instead of feeling threatened by the success of others, individuals with a growth mindset are inspired and motivated by it.
 They see others' achievements as proof that improvement is possible through dedication and hard work.

+### TITLE: Include 3 reminders to yourself of how to keep yourself in a growth mindset

+1. Embrace Challenges and Mistakes: When faced with a difficult task or a setback, remind yourself that challenges are opportunities for growth.
+Instead of shying away from them, approach them with enthusiasm.
+2. Focus on Effort and Learning: Shift your attention away from the end result and concentrate on the effort you're putting in and what you're learning along the way.
+3. Seek Feedback and Continuous Improvement: Encourage yourself to actively seek feedback from others.